OpenTechFund/secure-email/README.md

 * [Ubiquitous Encrypted Email](https://github.com/tomrittervg/uee) is a protocol draft for standards that could lead to universal adoption of encrypted email.
 * [Redecentralize](https://github.com/redecentralize/alternative-internet) has a list of decentralized networks, such as Tor.

-<a name="sun microsystems"></a>SUN MICROSYSTEMS
+<a name="oracle"></a>Oracle
 ===========================================================

 [http://www.google.com/patents/US7849140](http://www.google.com/patents/US7849140)

-SUN MICROSYSTEMS is holding a patent "Peer-to-peer email messaging".
+Oracle America, Inc. is holding a patent "Peer-to-peer email messaging".